airtasker/dependabot-terraform-multiplatform-hashes-action/README.md

 * Ability to add labels to issues on the current repo.
 * Ability to commit to a branch on the current repo.
 * Ability to read their own user profile.
+* Ability to read their own email addresses.

 ```yaml
 name: Dependabot terraform multiplatform hashes